 You can feel the difference from the first session.
 But it’s gentle.
 Apprehensive at first, I thought maybe it’d be too much for my skin to do more than 1 per week.
 I was wrong and I now do 2 sessions per week (as that’s easy to fit in).

 After 3 months, my complexion is baby-smooth, clear and even.
-I’ve no bumps or blemishes like I had before.
-Post-session, my skin drinks in my Vitamin C cream and serums (which can sting if you over do the microderming!)
+I’ve no bumps or blemishes as I had before.
+Post-session, my skin drinks in my Vitamin C cream and serums (which can sting if you overdo the microderming!)
 Make-up glides on, but I don’t need as much anymore because I look fresh-faced.